Sylviawzy/Sylviawzy.github.io/index.md

 #### [Language for Learning Research Group at Harvard University](https://projects.iq.harvard.edu/uccelli) | Boston, US | Research Assistant
 _July 2017-present_
+-	Conducted IRT, CLT and correlational analyses for 3 research-designed measures for adolescents’ intercultural fluency (IF)
-- Devised a coding scheme and coded 261 students’ writings using CLAN (Computerized Language Analysis)
+-	Devised a coding scheme and coded 261 students’ written responses to a hypothetical intercultural scenario using CLAN
-- Built a multilevel model using STATA assessing associations between Global Intercultural Competence, language backgrounds and the amount of cross-cultural exposure
+-	Built regression model using STATA to assess links between IF, language status and cultural experiential characteristics

 #### [Research Schools International](https://researchschools-international-cmna.squarespace.com/) | Boston, US | Intern Researcher
 _Nov.
 2018-May.2019_